JaimeV365/xperience360/OneDrive/Documents/Xperience 360/Website/xperience-360.com/New Website Project/xperience360/content/blog/domain-squatting-perfect-brand-name-hostage.md

 Meanwhile, the brands that are winning today never paid a penny in ransom.

-Consider one of my previous employers, for example: a perfectly respectable, mid-sized business that eventually paid a substantial sum to secure the .com domain from one of these pirates, simply because someone felt that their old .net domain was no longer fit for their marketing strategy.
-At the time, it felt like the "grown-up" move.
-In hindsight, however, we all agree that the money would have been far better spent on improving the customer journey.
+I will give you an example of a perfectly respectable, mid-sized business I know well.
+They eventually paid a substantial sum to secure the .com domain from one of these pirates, simply because someone felt that their old .net domain was no longer fit for their marketing strategy.
+At the time, this seemed like the sensible thing to do.
+With hindsight, however, we all agree that the money would have been far better spent on improving the customer journey.

 GitHub.io, bit.ly and proton.me are a few examples of well-established companies that built their success without a branded, heavily advertised .com domain.
 However, it is true that they may own the .com domain for redirection purposes.
 Other examples are BBC.co.uk, Claude.ai and Wikipedia.org.
 There are plenty of them!